 Course Code : 406 T. Marks : 100

+Credits : 04

+Course Type : Compulsory

 Sl.
-Tasks for the Student- Disability Set up No. of Lessons No. teachers Focus 1 Classroom Teaching Any Disability Other than ID Inclusive School Minimum 30 Lessons
+No. Tasks for the Student- teachers Disability Focus Set up No. of Lessons 1 Classroom Teaching Any Disability Other than ID Inclusive School Minimum 30 Lessons

 Minimum of four weeks should be allocated for School attachment/ Internship and reflected in the time table and should cover Tasks specified under E-1, F-2 and F-3 with sufficient time for teaching to acquire Pedagogical competence to deal with school subjects chosen and related activities for whole class as well as children with disabilities in different education settings.
 A suggestive framework is given below: